Teaching and Writing:

 Confronting our Past without Losing Faith in America

-As I finish my twenty-seventh year at Rhodes, I continue to live out my calling to teach and write about the history of the United States.
+As I begin my twenty-ninth year at Rhodes, I continue to live out my calling to teach and write about the history of the United States.

-At the same time, my work also rests on the assumption that American ideals and institutions, as imperfect as they have been in practice, still offer hope for the preservation and advancement of liberty.
-I offer courses on the history of the U.S. Constitution, as well as the history of the Supreme Court, and in these classes I challenge my students to critically examine how the definition of liberty has evolved and expanded over time.
-My latest book, Liberty and Union: The Civil War Era and American Constitutionalism specifically shows how African Americans advocated an agenda of freedom during wartime—how they sought not just emancipation, but the full panoply of rights they believed they were guaranteed under the Declaration of Independence.
+At the same time, my work also rests on the assumption that American ideals and institutions, as imperfect as they have been in practice, are still our best hope for the preservation and advancement of liberty.
+I offer courses on the history of the U.S. Constitution, as well as the history of the Supreme Court, and in these classes I challenge my students to critically examine how the definition of liberty has evolved over time.
+My 2016 book, Liberty and Union: The Civil War Era and American Constitutionalism, a Choice Outstanding Academic Title, specifically shows how African Americans advocated an agenda of freedom during wartime—how they sought not just emancipation, but the full panoply of rights they believed they were guaranteed under the Declaration of Independence.
 These continued attempts to claim America’s heritage of liberty—I call it “black constitutionalism”—helped to bring about a constitutional revolution.
-In the 1859 case Ableman v.
-Booth, the Supreme Court upheld in nationalistic language the rights of slaveholders to recapture fugitive slaves.
-Who could have imagined then that within a dozen years the full force of the federal government would be used for the opposite purpose—to uphold the voting rights of African Americans, those who had been described in the Dred Scott decision as having “no rights” at all?
-In this sense, African Americans helped create a new discourse of rights—one that focused not on the property rights of slaveholders but on the human rights of formerly enslaved people.

 Teaching and writing are mutually reinforcing.
-My teaching reflects my enthusiasm for and commitment to examining this ugly, complicated, and triumphant story of the American experience.
-In 2004, I won the Clarence Day Award for Outstanding Teaching at Rhodes, and that same year the Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education named me the Tennessee Professor of the Year.
-In 2011, my “Supreme Court in U.S. History” class was featured on “Lectures in History,” American History TV, C-SPAN 3, viewable at www.cspan.org.
+My teaching reflects my enthusiasm for and commitment to examining the complexity of the American experience.
+In 2004, I won the Clarence Day Award for Outstanding Teaching at Rhodes, and in 2011, my “Supreme Court in U.S. History” class was featured on “Lectures in History,” aired by C-SPAN.
 My writing, I hope, reflects this passion as well, as I attempt to address not only my scholarly peers but also a public audience.
 Over the years, my pieces have appeared in the New York Times, The Hill, and the Washington Post, as well as the Memphis Commercial Appeal.
-I’ve talked about my research at the U.S. Supreme Court, the National Constitution Center, and the American Civil War Museum.
+Finally, I serve as Chair of the Board of Editors of the Journal of Supreme Court History, which seeks to educate the public about the history of the nation’s highest court.

 Selected Publications